"The Great Chef: Celebrities": Where do you send the supplies that are left over in the kitchen? This is the unusual place

 YOU CAN SEE: José Peláez, host of “El gran chef: famous”: what degree did he study in Spain and why did he return to Peru?

-Who was the father of José Peláez and why was he in prison in Cuba?

 Jose PelaezHe was moved when talking about his father, whom he considers his greatest inspiration.
-“My dad hasn’t been around for several years and I always remember him with great affection, a great person, a person who always gave me a lot of love and I always have him present like an angel.
-I always have him present in my races, when I’m running kilometer 35, I can’t take it anymore, I always remember him,” said the beloved host of “The Great Chef: Celebrities”.
+“My father has not been here for several years and I always remember him with great affection: a great person, a person who always gave me a lot of love, and I always have him present as an angel.
+I always have him present in my careers.
+When I am running kilometer 35, I can’t take it anymore, I always remember him,” said the beloved host of “The Great Chef: Celebrities.”

 Leave a Reply